12 Things You Need to Know About Your Nest Thermostat

 To lock a Nest:

-• Press the Settings icon, scroll to the bottom and locate the function listed as Lock.
+• Select the Settings icon, scroll to the bottom and find Lock.

-• Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.
+• Enter a 4-digit pin number you can remember, and then enter it twice.

-• If locking in Heat or Cool mode, fine-tune your maximum and minimum temperature range and then press Lock at the bottom of the screen.
+• To lock your Nest in Heat or Cool mode, define your maximum and minimum temperature range before tapping Lock at the bottom of the screen.

 To unlock a Nest, open the settings and choose Unlock.
 After you've entered the 4-digit pin, the Nest will be unlocked.

-8. Adjusting a Nest Thermostat from Your Phone
+8. Controlling Your Nest Thermostat from Your Phone

-Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone or other smart device, including a computer.
+A Nest Thermostat is controlled by the Google Home app, accessible through your phone or desktop computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

-Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:
+Before you can control a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:

-• Download the Google Home app or, if you have an advanced model, the Nest app to your phone.
+• Download the Google Home app or, with premium Nest models, the Nest app to your phone.

-• Plug in your Nest Thermostat.
+• Hook up your Nest Thermostat.

-• Open the Google Home app on your phone and complete the setup process, link to your new device and connect to Wi-Fi.
+• Access the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.

 • Google offers a more in-depth setup tool, if you would like more assistance in connecting.

-After you've added the Nest to your Home app, it's accessible by clicking Thermostat on the home screen.
-Once you do that, you can change your Nest temperature by dragging your finger along the screen or tapping on a plus or minus sign.
+After you've added the Nest to your Home app, you can access it by clicking Thermostat on the home screen.
+Once you do that, making adjustments is done by dragging your finger along the screen or tapping on a plus or minus sign.

-9. Creating a Nest Thermostat Schedule
+9. Setting a Nest Thermostat Schedule

-You can set a temperature schedule on a Nest Thermostat either on the device or on the Google Home app.
-Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, also can be controlled via the Nest app.
+A Nest allows you to set temperatures schedules either on the device or on the Google Home app.
+More advanced versions of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, are also controllable with the Nest app.

 The two easiest ways to schedule your Nest are:

-• Temperature presets: For changing the Nest's preset temperatures, open the Google Home app and select Thermostat.
-Then, tap presets and choose Edit.
-As soon as you're finished making updates, select Done.
+• Temperature Presets: For changing the Nest's preset temperatures, open the Google Home app and select Thermostat.
+Then, tap Presets and select Edit.
+Once you’ve made the changes, select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

-You can set a temperature range on a Nest Thermostat in the Eco mode.
+Your Nest's Eco mode is great for setting temperature ranges.
 A key part of this feature is the Nest's ability to adjust the temperature based on whether it detects you at home or not.

-To customize the Nest temperature range in Eco mode, go to settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and make any and all adjustments.
-When complete, select Done.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and adjust them to your desired temperature.
+Once you're finished, select Done.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-12. How Do I Manually Control My Nest Thermostat?
+12. Can I Manually Control My Nest Thermostat?

 You can achieve this by disabling the settings in a series of steps: